roman-milk/roman-milk.github.io/a-conspiracy-of-sluts.md

  He got in close, his face inches from hers.
 "As much as I can get away with."

  His palms were on her shoulders now.
 She left her hand where it was, still cradling his manhood through his pants.
 She could feel it grow as she gave it a gentle squeeze.
 She felt herself go wet at the sensation.
-Report_Story #2